 For example, in Washington State, most cities or towns require signatures from property owners representing 10 percent of the assessed property value of a proposed annexation boundary.

 In other areas, a majority of property owners or voters in the area being annexed must sign the petition.

 6. How do you know if a property is annexed?

 If you’re house hunting or looking at properties, and you think your property may have been recently annexed, what do you do?

 One of the easiest ways to find out if a property is an annexed property is to look online.

-Many countries provide this on their county website if you simply search the address in question.
+Many counties provide this on their county website if you simply search the address in question.

 You don’t want to end up with double charges!